ppy/osu-wiki/wiki/Tournaments/JHC/JHC_2024/en.md

 5. The match schedules for each round will be announced by the tournament managers on this page, as well as the information sheet, in 1 week before the matches take place.
 6. Use of the Visual Settings to alter background dim or disable beatmap elements like storyboards and skins is allowed.
    - Custom skin elements must not be used to alter core gameplay elements or mechanics in unintended ways.
 7. If no players are present at the match time, the match can be postponed for up to 10 minutes.
-If after this period there are still no players for either team, a *win by default* will be declared for the side with a member present; if after this period there are still no players for both teams, a *win by default* will be declared for the red team.
+If after this period there are still no players for either team, a *win by default* will be declared for the side with a member present; if after this period there are still no players for both teams, a *win by default* will be declared for the team with higher seed in qualifiers.
    - The minimum amount of required players is the amount of players needed to play a beatmap without any vacant spots in the lobby (i.e. at least 1 participant from each team must be present for the match to begin).
 8. There is no warm-up stage in the match.
 9. Exchanging players between games is allowed without limitations.